-Mr Nazih has been under attack from the clerical leadership for refusing to purge the industry's 40,000 workers-but he was not said directly to be dismissed in a State radio broadcast, by Mr Bazargan.
+Mr Nazih has been under attack from the clerical leadership for refusing to purge the oil industry's 40,000 oil oil industry's 40,000 oil workers-but he was not said directly to be dismissed in a State radio broadcast, by Mr Bazargan.

-Mr Bazargan Instead, announced that the new Minister.
-Mr Ali Akbar Moinfar, will, concurrently with his Cabinet responsibility for oil, take over as chairman and managing director of the oil, gas and petrochemical companies merged in to the new Ministry.
+Instead, Mr Bazargan announced that the new Minister, Mr Ali Akbar Moinfar, will, concurrently with his Cabinet responsibility for oil, take over as chairman and managing director of the oil, gas and petrochemical companies marged in to the new panies merged in to the new Ministry.

-Mr Nazih became chairman and managing director of the National Iranian Oil Company duction and export of crude oil Party (KDP) and warned that, last March, after the winter strike that led to the Shah's downfall.
-Earlier yesterday Mr Nazih, a French-educated lawyer, as ordered by the prosecutor-general, Mr Qoddousi to appear in court to answer charges stemming from com-plaints by the oil company workers.
+Mr Nazih became chairman and managing director of the National Iranian Oil Company (NIOC) before it resumed pro-duction and export of crude oil duction and export of crude on last March, after the winter strike that led to the Shah's downfall.
+Earlier yesterday Mr Nazih, a French-educated lawyer, as ordered by the prosecutor-general, Mr Qoddousi to appear in court to answer charges stemming from complaints by the oil company workers workers.

-Ayatollah Khomeini in a subsequent decree ordered his Prime Minister to ensure that Mr Nazih appeared in court this morning.
+Ayatoliah Khomeini in a subsequent decree ordered his Prime Minister to ensure that Mr Nazih appeared in court this morning.
 The Ayatollah also warned that he would be tried if sufficient evidence was available against him.
-It was not clear what specific charges were made by Mr Nazih's cri-tics among the "numerous tics among the "numerous complaints" said to have been filed with the Prosecutor-General's office.
+It was not clear what specific charges were made by Mr Nazih's critics among the "numerous complaints" said to have been filed with the Prosecutor-General's office.

-last remaining rebel strong- that Islamic guardsmen loyal holds three weeks ago in the to Ayatollah Khomeini be holds three weeks ago in the to western province of Kurdestan. pul It was not known if the four executed men were Kurds.
+last remaining rebel strongholds three weeks ago in the western province of Kurdestan.
+It was not known if the four executed men were Kurds.

-before daybreak in Mahabad. by Sheikh Khalkhali, the Islamic judge who has condemned nearly 80 Kurds to death.
-Three of the executed men were found guilty of 'contacts counterrevolutionaries '. with and the fourth of 'moral offences.
+The executions took place before daybreak in Mahabad, after summary trials supervised by Sheikh Khalkhali, the Islamic judge who has condemned nearly 80 Kurds to death.
+Three of the executed men were found guilty of contacts counterrevolutionaries . with and the fourth of 'moral offences.

-The Sheikh flew into Mahabad after more unrest was reported in Kurdestan.
+The Sheikh flew into Mahabad after more unrest was re-ported in Kurdestan.
 Before embarking on his Islamic mission.
-Sheikh Khalkhali issued a communique banning all de-monstrations supporting the outlawed Kurdish Democratic once again, counterrevolu-tionaries were stirring up trouble to 'colour Kurdestan with the blood of our country's children.
+Sheikh Khalkhali issued a communique banning all de-monstrations supporting the outlawed Kurdish Democratic Party (KDF) and warned that, once again counterrevoluonce again, counterrevolu-tionaries were stirring up trouble to 'colour Kurdestan with the blood of our country's children.